synthead/timex-datalink-assembler/README.md

-# Docker image for Toebes' WristApp assembler
+# Docker image for Toebes' Timex Datalink assembler

-This repo wraps Toebes' excellent WristApp assembler for the Datalink 150 and 150s in a Docker image with Wine!
+This repo wraps Toebes' excellent Timex Datalink assembler for the Datalink 150 and 150s in a Docker image with Wine!
 Paired with a helper script called `asm6805`, this Win32 program from 1998 is now presented as a platform-agnostic CLI
 experience:

 ```shell